Insights into the physics of neutron star interiors from pulsar glitches

-However, if the stress in a quake is released till it drops below a certain level $\sigma_{low}$ that is fairly constant in time, then it is possible to predict the size of the quake: $\Delta\sigma \sim \dot{\sigma} \, \Delta t $, where now $ \Delta t$ is the observed time elapsed since the preceding quake. \\ \item[] \emph{Periodic -} When both thresholds $\sigma^{c}$ and $\sigma^{low}$ remain almost constant in time, then the stress release works a clock, so that the distribution of both waiting times between consecutive quakes and sizes should be peaked around a well defined value. \end{enumerate} Observations of a sequence of events may reveal a tendency of the system for one of these three scenarios -- or for the most general one, in which neither $\sigma^{c}$ or $\sigma^{low}$ is constant.
+However, if the stress in a quake is released till it drops below a certain level $\sigma_{low}$ that is fairly constant in time, then it is possible to predict the size of the quake: $\Delta\sigma \sim \dot{\sigma} \, \Delta t $, where now $ \Delta t$ is the observed time elapsed since the previous quake. \\ \item[] \emph{Periodic -} When both thresholds $\sigma^{c}$ and $\sigma^{low}$ remain almost constant in time, the stress release works as a clock: the distributions of both waiting times and sizes should be peaked around a well-defined value. \end{enumerate} Observations of a sequence of events may reveal a tendency of the system for one of these three scenarios -- or for the most general one, in which neither $\sigma^{c}$ or $\sigma^{low}$ is constant.
 This is shown in the right panel of Fig.~\ref{fig:quake}: information is carried by the shape of the cumulative activity constructed from the observed sequence of quakes, or glitches.